sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 This will output `["h", "e", "l", "l", "o"]`.
 The spread operator `...` allows you to expand the string into individual characters and create a new array with those characters.

-### 169. How to pass arguments in function using spread operator ?
+### Question 169.
+How to pass arguments in function using spread operator ?

 To pass arguments in a function using the spread operator in JavaScript, you can use the spread syntax (`...`) followed by an array or iterable containing the values you want to pass as separate arguments.
 Here's an example: